ACC warns Kiwis of the odd 'preventable' Xmas injuries

 With 12 days until Christmas, ACC is releasing a series of "fun videos" online featuring odd Christmas injuries to avoid.

-During the summer holidays people tend to relax and change their regular routine and while some might say that's how accidents happen, the truth is that most injuries are preventable, ACC's head of injury prevention Isaac Carlson said.
+During the summer holidays people tend to relax and change their regular routine and while some might say that's how accidents happen, the truth is that most injuries are preventable, said ACC's head of injury prevention Isaac Carlson.

-Last year more than 4000 New Zealanders were injured on Christmas Day alone, with 2530 head collisions, 132 Xmas tree injures and 1190 bike accidents over the season accounting for $3500,000 worth of ACC claims.
+Last year more than 4000 New Zealanders were injured on Christmas Day alone, accounting for $3,628,574 worth of ACC claims.

-A further 28 people were hurt while cooking or barbecuing, and 22 were injured cleaning the house before or after Christmas Day visit from friends and family.
+Accidents included 28 people hurt while cooking or barbecuing, and 22 injured cleaning the house before or after Christmas Day visit from friends and family.

 "The perils of falling Christmas trees, hanging the fairy lights and flying wine corks play a starring role in the video series because we know people can probably relate to these weird Christmas injuries," Carlson said.

-He said he hoped the videos would start conversation on just how many injuries were preventable.
+He said he hoped the videos would start a conversation on just how many injuries were preventable.

-The number of road injuries was 405, including 142 relating to motorcycles.
+The number of road injuries was 405, including 142 relating to motorcycles or bicycles.

 Beach and swimming accidents accounted for another 171 injuries.
 Young people and males accounted for more than one third of preventable drownings.